 Living with LAM

-Within the cohort of women and one man recently diagnosed living with LAM in Australia, some have a mild form of the disease, while for others, LAM is severely debilitating and progressive.
+Within the cohort of women recently diagnosed living with LAM in Australia, some have a mild form of the disease, while for others, LAM is severely debilitating and progressive.
 These people are challenged by breathlessness and other symptoms which have a profound effect on their lives.

 Deprived of a ‘normal” supply of oxygen, lungs cannot function properly.
 Underpowered muscles struggle to perform simple tasks like walking, climbing stairs and carrying.
 Supplemental oxygen helps in some cases.
 Some are incapable of exerting themselves and tire quickly.
 Weather conditions impact on lungs, making it harder to breathe in humid, rainy or cool conditions.
 Air conditioning may provide relief.
 The higher above sea level one goes, the “thinner” the air.
 Some are warned not to fly, particularly if they have a history of collapsed lungs.
 Some benefit from using supplemental oxygen while in flight.

 LAM researchers in Australia and worldwide are endeavouring to understand the LAM disease process and how to switch off LAM’s destructive path.

 Tailored treatments for LAM will stop the deterioration process and bring relief to those who are challenged by a severe form of the disease.
 In the past few years respiratory specialists working in Australia’s major hospitals have been prescribing a drug, rapamycin, which appears to halt the progress of LAM and improve lung function.
 Rapamycin is not suitable for treating all cases.
 The ultimate treatment is still a double lung transplant.
 Some women are doing well following a lung transplant.